swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. tip:: Check  :ref:`consent` for more details.

-.. warning:: The patient should be entered in the database within 7 days after transplantation (two working days).
+.. warning:: The patient should be entered in the database within 7 days after transplantation (5 working days).

 The following fields are common between **Patient Enrollment** and **Patient Registration**: